-The scope of each Networx Enterprise contract will include services and solutions necessary for the Government to satisfy its telecommunications and networking requirements for the life of the contracts.
-In addition to the specific statement for work requirements set forth in Section C, the scope of this contract includes, at the discretion of the Government, technological enhancements, service improvements, customer-specific applications and extensions, ancillary equipment and professional services necessary to complete solutions.
-The scope also includes all new and/or emerging telecommunications services offerings.
-In particular, the scope of each Networx contract will include all local, regional, national and international telecommunications services, features, functions, software enhancements, network-based applications and associated offerings that will be generally available as a part of the contractor's commercial offerings, as well as offerings available in the commercial marketplace, during the term of these contracts, plus network-based solutions and services for which there may not be commercial offerings.
+The scope of each Networx Universal contract will include all services and solutions necessary for the Government to satisfy its worldwide telecommunications and networking requirements for the life of the contracts, with the exception of IPTeIS and VoIPTS.
+These services will be considered for withdrawal on the contract under new terms and conditions of Section C.2.1.1 Organization of Networx Services, where the Verizon commercial footprint changes.
+In addition to the specific statement of work requirements set forth in Section C, the scope of this contract includes, at the discretion of the Government, technological enhancements, service improvements, customerspecific applications and extensions, ancillary equipment and professional services necessary to complete solutions.
+The scope also includes all new and/or emerging telecommunications service offerings.
+In particular, the scope of each Networx contract will include all local, regional, national and international telecommunications services, features, functions, software enhancements, network-based applications and associated offerings that will be available as a part of the contractor's offerings in the commercial marketplace during the term of these contracts, plus network-based solutions and services for which there may not be commercial offerings.